SciSoftDays/scisoftdays.github.com/source/_posts/2012-09-25-announcing-scientific-software-days-2012.markdown

 it hard to make the best use of the tools available.
 Support staff at supercomputing centers is stretched and is best at responding to specific issues rather than offering broad support.

 We seek to build a community to address these needs.
-The Scientific Software Day at UT Austin is intended to nucleate that community.
+The Scientific Software Days at UT Austin is intended to nucleate that community.
 If you are involved in any end use or development of scientific software, you can benefit from and contribute to this goal.

 This is, therefore, a somewhat unusual call for presentations.
 Ideal presentations for Scientific Software Days are of two types:

 1. presentations of generic tools that can be used in scientific software development and deployment

 2. presentations of specific work, focusing on experience in developing scientific software, workflows, and tool chains.
 We are especially seeking presentations of the second type.

 We would appreciate a brief introduction to your work intended for a general scientific audience, and then a focus on your workflow or any particular aspect of it that presented particular challenges or